siliconcompiler/siliconcompiler/docs/reference_manual/schema.rst

         Keypath that was modified

     value
-        New value for keypath, in record types which are distructive, this is None
+        New value for keypath, in record types which are destructive, this is None

     field
-        Schema field that was modified, in record types which are distructive, this is None
+        Schema field that was modified, in record types which are destructive, this is None

     step
-        Step that was modified, in record types which are distructive, this is None
+        Step that was modified, in record types which are destructive, this is None

     index
-        Index that was modified, in record types which are distructive, this is None
+        Index that was modified, in record types which are destructive, this is None

 To control the journaling: